Pravachakan

 Pravachakan is a Malayalam movie released in 1993 under the direction of P. G. Viswambharan.
-The films has notable actors like Mukesh, Siddique, Shenbaga, Keerikkadan Jose, Mamukkoya, Narendra Prasad and Rajan P. Dev.
-This movie has received mixed reviews from critics and audience.
+The film has notable actors, like Mukesh, Siddique, Shenbaga, Keerikkadan Jose, Mamukkoya, Narendra Prasad, and Rajan P. Dev.
+It received mixed reviews from critics and audiences.
+It was a hit at the box office.

 Plot

-Balagopalan aka Balu is from a family of fortune-tellers but he does not like the profession and his ambition is to act in movies.
-He joins Oscar acting school to learn acting along with his friends.
+Balagopalan aka Balu is from a family of fortune-tellers.
+However, he does not like the profession and his ambition is to act in movies.
+He joins the Oscar acting school to learn acting along with his friends.
 He has hidden his poor family background from his friends.
-He falls in love with Deepty, whose father is a powerful and influential man.
-His friend Benny's father is Kurian MLA, who runs many illegal businesses and Balu and his friends get beaten up by goons taking revenge against Kurian.
-Balu's father works as a bird fortune teller on the road but he is out of work and struggling.
+Balu falls in love with Deepty, whose father is a powerful and influential man.
+His friend Benny's father is Kurian MLA who runs various illegal businesses.
+Balu and his friends get beaten up by goons taking revenge against Kurian.
+Balu's father works as a bird fortune teller on the road but is out of work and struggling.
 Balu and friends plan on directing and acting in a movie, sponsored by a Singapore producer.

-His father passes away leaving a family and financial burdens.
-Their filmmaking plans do not work out.
-His responsibility towards his family leads him to start his parrot fortune-teller career on the roadside.
+Balu's father passes away leaving his family a financial burden.
+Their filmmaking plans do not work out, and his responsibility towards his family leads him to start his parrot fortune-teller career on the roadside.
 Some of his predictions become true and thereby he becomes famous.
 His successful life has a turning point when the finance minister of the state is kidnapped.
-The public thinks the minister is kidnapped by Balu's friend's father Kurian.
+The public thinks the minister is kidnapped by Balu's friend's father, Kurian.
 The story revolves around the mystery behind the kidnapping.